Generalizations of the Eierlegende-Wollmilchsau: Properties of geminal orbit closures

 \begin{rem} If the orbit of $(X,\omega)$ is dense in $\cM$, then a map is good if and only if it is $\cM$-good, and it is optimal if and only if it is $\cM$-optimal.
 Thus, for most surfaces in $\cM$, the notions in Definition \ref{D:GoodAndOptimal} are equivalent to their $\cM$ adapted versions in Definition \ref{D:MGoodAndOptimal}.

 The difference between $\cM$-optimal and optimal could be omitted entirely if we made sufficiently strong genericity assumptions on all our surfaces. \end{rem}

-\begin{ex} There are many examples of surfaces $(X,\omega)$ contained in invariant subvarieties $\cN$ such that $(X,\omega)$ has a $\cN$-generic good map that isn't $\cN$-good.
+\begin{ex} There are many examples of surfaces $(X,\omega)$ contained in invariant subvarieties $\cN$ such that $(X,\omega)$ has an $\cN$-generic good map that isn't $\cN$-good.
 (For example, consider a surface $(X,\omega)$ whose orbit closure $\cM$ is geminal, and for which the optimal map $\pi$ has degree greater than one.
 Let $\cN$ denote the locus of all covers of surfaces in the stratum of $\pi(X,\omega)$; so by construction $\pi$ is $\cN$-generic, and $\cN$ is a full locus of covers of a component of a stratum.
-If $\pi$ were $\cN$-generic, it would be possible to show that every cylinder on every surface in $\cN$ is free, contradicting \cite[Theorem 1.5]{MirWri2}.
-One can take $(X,\omega)$ to be the Eierlegende Wollmilchsau.) \end{ex}
+If $\pi$ were $\cN$-good, it would be possible to show that every cylinder on every surface in $\cN$ is free, contradicting \cite[Theorem 1.5]{MirWri2}.
+One can take $(X,\omega)$ to be the Eierlegende-Wollmilchsau.) \end{ex}